yktoo/yktoo.com/content/blog/posts/0111/index.en.md

 **Well, I was just planning to come, but I saw that the bar was closed.
 The season is over.**

 But we have some good parties here still to come.
-I think the next one is in the end of Semptember.
+I think the next one is in the end of September.

 **This music, is it your full-time job?
 I don't think it brings you much, you earn much from it.**

-No, because we have seven guys in the band, they must be millionairs to pay us good money.
+No, because we have seven guys in the band, they must be millionaires to pay us good money.
 No, we all have our own jobs, professions, like I work here with Ignacio, the Mexican guy.
 We work here together in the park.
 And everybody else has a job, except Bulú, the percussionist.

 **He's quite busy so he can afford that.**